bensantora/duplicate_file_finder/README.md

 - The algorithm groups by size first and then uses SHA-256; this reduces false positives and avoids unnecessary hashing.

 ---

-## Troubleshooting

-- Long scan times:
-  - Scanning and hashing large directories with many files can take time — use Release mode for better speed.
-  - Exclude large read-only directories if not needed.
-- Permissions errors when deleting:
-  - Run the app with appropriate permissions or change file permissions.
-  - Locked files (e.g., open by another program) may fail to delete.
-- Missing GUI on headless systems:
-  - eframe/egui apps require a desktop environment.
-Use a machine with a graphical session.
-- High memory or CPU usage:
-  - Hashing is CPU-bound.
-Run in release mode to minimize overhead.
-Consider scanning smaller batches.

-## Contributing

-Contributions are welcome!
-Suggested ways to contribute:

-- Improve UI/UX (sorting, grouping, previews)
-- Add a dry-run / "move to trash" option instead of permanent deletion
-- Add an exclusion list for file patterns or paths
-- Improve progress reporting (accurate total hashed vs. estimated)
-- Add unit and integration tests

 ## License